eisenjulian/nlp_estimator_tutorial/blog.md

 We will use a `Head` to simplify the writing of our model function `model_fn`.
 The head already knows how to compute predictions, loss, train_op, metrics and export outputs, and can be reused across models.
 We will use `_binary_logistic_head_with_sigmoid_cross_entropy_loss`, which is a head for single label binary classification that uses `sigmoid_cross_entropy_with_logits` loss.

-`@TODO add some context of the model we are creating here`

 ```python
 head = head_lib._binary_logistic_head_with_sigmoid_cross_entropy_loss()